microsoft/sarif-tools/README.md

   # Use ^ and $ to match the whole committer-mail property.
   - committer-mail:
       value: "/^<myname.*\\.com>$/"
-      # Configuration options can be overriden for any rule.
+      # Configuration options can be overridden for any rule.
       default-include: true
+      check-line-number: true
 # Lines under `exclude` are interpreted as exclusion filtering rules.
 exclude:
-  # The following line excludes issues whose location is in test Java files with names starting with the "Test" prefix.
+  # The following line excludes issues whose location is in test Java files with names starting with
+  #  the "Test" prefix.
   - location: "Test*.java"
   # The value for the property can be empty, in this case only existence of the property is checked.
   - suppression: